 You’re not wrong in thinking that on a whole, Disneyland Paris caters more towards younger children and toddlers than it does teenagers.

-But little did you know, there are in fact a whole variety of experiences that teenagers will enjoy more than younger children who aren’t quite old enough or knowledgeable enough to understand the level of work that goes into 20-minute illumination and firework show, or the invention to ride single rider.
+But little did you know, there are in fact a whole variety of experiences that teenagers will enjoy more than younger children, who may not be old enough or knowledgeable enough to understand the degree of work that goes into a 20-minute illumination and firework show, or the invention to ride single rider.

 And that’s what this post is about, as we uncover the very best experiences for teenagers at Disneyland Paris.